nextleap-project/countermitm/gossip.md

 detecting the attack by out of band verification.

-The approach is applicable to other asymmetric encryption schemes with multi recipient messages such as Signal.
+The approach is applicable to other asymmetric encryption schemes with multi recipient messages.
+It is independent of the key distribution mechanism - wether it is in-band such as in Autocrypt or based on a keyserver like architecture such as in the Noise protocol.

 Attack Scenarios
 ----------------